muhammedatef98/fixate/README.md

 ### 📱 Overview

-**Fixate** is an integrated electronic platform connecting device owners with certified maintenance centers.
-The platform provides a seamless experience for booking maintenance services, tracking orders, and direct communication with technicians.
+**Fixate** is a specialized electronic device maintenance company with a team of professional technicians and a fleet of fully-equipped mobile repair vans.
+We provide on-site repair service where the technician arrives at the customer's home, collects the device, repairs it in the fully-equipped van, and returns it after ensuring it works properly.

 ### ✨ Key Features

 **For Customers:**
 - Easy and fast maintenance appointment booking
-- Real-time order status tracking
+- Real-time technician location tracking on map
+- Mobile repair service at your doorstep
+- Professional company-owned technicians
+- Fully-equipped mobile repair vans
 - Transparent rating and review system
 - Loyalty points and rewards program
-- Direct chat with maintenance centers
+- AI-powered chatbot for instant support
 - Instant order update notifications

-**For Maintenance Centers:**
+**For Management:**
 - Comprehensive dashboard for order management
 - Smart scheduling system
 - Technician and inventory management
+- Real-time technician location tracking
 - Detailed reports and statistics
 - Secure integrated payment system